 “Really no one knows why a shark, which is a very complex animal, will target one person and not another in the water and it’s really difficult to say [the wetsuit] is 100 per cent working but the idea is that this is being designed from first principles and, based on that testing that’s been done, sharks definitely respond differently to the camouflaged pattern.
 If I was a mad keen scuba diver, I’d buy one.”

-Bunker Bay, WA, where 21 year-old Kyle James Burden was killed in a shark attack while bodyboarding.
+Lives lost: Bunker Bay, WA, where 21 year-old Kyle James Burden was killed in a shark attack while bodyboarding in 2011.

 Anything to end the trauma